-Another common question for feline parents is, “why do cats lick fur blankets?”
+Another common question for a feline owner is, why do cats lick fur blankets?
 Usually, this is a sign of affection.
-Cats lick and groom each other to demonstrate that they are part of a family.
+Cats lick and groom each other to demonstrate that they’re part of a family.
 Your cat will also lick you for the same reason.
-A lick from a cat is a great compliment.

-If your cat is licking a blanket and purring, they are happy and content.
+If your cat is licking a blanket and purring, it’s happy and contented.
 This suggests that that blanket has a comforting and familiar scent.
 This may be of you, or it could be a feline companion.
-Either way, it’s sparking all kinds of happy associations in your cat’s mind.
+Either way, it’s sparking happy associations in your cat’s mind.

-You may also find that your cat jumps into your lap and licks your clothing.
+You may find that your cat jumps into your lap and licks your clothing.
 This behavior has the same roots as licking a blanket.
-Your cat is picking up on your scent, and it’s making them feel safe and secure.
-If your cat licks blankets or dirty laundry, don’t necessarily deter them.
+Your cat is picking up on your scent, making it feel safe and secure.
+If your cat licks blankets or dirty laundry, you shouldn’t necessarily deter them.

 Why Do Cats Bite Blankets?

-Biting a blanket is a very common behavior in kittens, as that’s how they play.
-Young cats learn how hard they can nibble and bite from their mothers and littermates.
-Much like sucking, constant biting may be a sign that a cat was separated a little sooner than they’d like.
-It’s quite possible that they are expecting the blanket to respond!
+Biting a blanket is common in kittens, as that’s how they play.
+According to Science Direct, young cats learn how hard they can nibble and bite from their mothers and littermates.

-Even as cats grow up, they will continue to do this.
+Even as cats grow up, they’ll continue to do this.
 Male cats, in particular, associate biting with pleasure.
-This is because they tend to gently bite the neck of a female while mating.
-Don’t forget that biting and chewing is also fun and relaxing for cats.
+This is because they gently bite the neck of a female while mating.
+Biting and chewing are also fun and relaxing for cats.

-You may notice you’re almost entering a trance-like state while biting, eventually falling into a deep sleep.
-If you don’t want your cat biting a blanket, trying offering them dog toys.
-These are usually bigger and sturdier that cat toys.
-They will give your pet something to sink their teeth into.
+You may notice your cat almost entering a trance-like state while biting, eventually falling into a deep sleep.
+If you don’t want your cat biting a blanket, offer it dog toys.
+These are usually bigger and sturdier than cat toys, and they’ll give your cat something to sink its teeth into.

 Why Do Cats Like Wool?

-It’s a common cliché that cats enjoy chasing a ball of wool.
-This sparks their hunting instincts; it’s like an organic laser pointer or chasing after a piece of string.
-Cats chewing on static wool, meanwhile, may be the kneading and suckling behavior that we have discussed.
+It’s a common cliché that cats enjoy chasing balls of wool, and this sparks their hunting instincts.
+It’s like an organic laser pointer or chasing after a piece of string.
+As discussed, cats chewing on static wool may be a form of kneading and suckling behavior.

-Wool is soft, and thus comforting.
+Wool is soft and comforting.
 This will mean that a cat will enjoy sucking and kneading a blanket or wool rug.
-However, as Pet Coach explains, there may also be medical conditions that encourage this behavior.
+However, there may be a medical condition that encourages this behavior.

-In some cases, your cat may also be struggling with a feline form of OCD.
-Speak to a vet if you think is the case.
-Many medications can help.
+In some cases, your cat may have a feline form of OCD.
 This is particularly likely if your cat is anxious or nervous.
-They may be drawing comfort from wool as it holds familiar scents.
+Your cat may be drawing comfort from wool as it holds familiar scents.

 Can a Cat Be Allergic to Material?

-It’s very common for cats to be allergic to the material used to make a blanket.
-Fabrics are a common cause of allergies in cats.
+It’s common for cats to be allergic to the material used to make a blanket.
+Fabrics are a common cause of allergies.